amouro/drupalden_iwakuni_2023/section-4.md

 <!--
-For Japanese, it is also order by the phonetic order, including the Kanji.

-There is a solution in JS called localeCompare().
+One solution is to use the JavaScript function localeCompare().
-The Kanji will be sorted with the pronouciation of the first character and then the next character if first character is the same.
+This function sorts Kanji based on the pronunciation of the first character, and then the next character if the first character is the same.

-PHP does have similar feature, however from the backend, please prioritize using database query to get a better sorting result.
+In PHP, there is a similar function, but it is recommended to use a database query for better sorting results from the backend.

 <b>Next slide >>>>></b>